 For more practice questions, visit our homepage to take the free and full TEAS practice test pack with more than 500 questions for all 4 TEAS subtests.

-The TEAS Reading test will assess your knowledge in paragraph comprehension and informational source comprehension.
+The TEAS Reading test will assess your paragraph and informational source comprehension knowledge.
 For paragraph comprehension questions, you have to read a paragraph and then answer some questions related to it.
 Meanwhile, the informational source will mainly include graphics or statements.
-Start your free ATI TEAS practice tests prep right now!
+Start your free ATI TEAS Reading Practice Tests prep right now!